Plans

 To address the University District's request that this project not mimic the existing surrounding buildings, our team chose darker and moodier exterior tones that still respond the modern aesthetic of the community.
 We complemented these tones with clad in a palette of high-quality materials, including brick and contemporary metal paneling, delivering a rich and refined finish.

-Our client approached us with a vision for the entire block, which includes both these townhomes and an upcoming multi-residential project on the south side of the same site.
+Our client approached us with a vision for the entire block, which includes both these townhomes and Multi-residential project on the south side of the same site.

 Data